r-contreras/Multi-Hexagon/README.md

 Open Source Mutliplayer Hexagon with a twist.

 ## Multiplayer
-This time you won't play alone, you get to play against your friends.
+Play against your friends!

 ## Super Powers
-Make sure to grab those super powers to secure your victory.
+Use super powers to secure your victory.

 ## Developement:
 - **B96674** Milen Rodríguez